Sparse Additive Gaussian Process Regression: Simulation Study

-The panel (a) of Figure \ref{fig:resultSim} provides the results in the scenario with testing set selected at random.
-In terms of MSE, both the SAGP and SGP models perform better with larger values of $m$.
-In particular, the full GP model attains the smallest MSEs.
+Panel (a) provides the results in the scenario where the testing set is selected at random.
+In terms of RMSE, both the SAGP and SGP models perform better with larger values of $m$.
+As expected, the full GP model attains the smallest RMSEs.
 The SAGP models with $m=5$ and 10 perform better than the SGP models with the same number of pseudo-inputs.
-For $m=15$, the median MSEs in the SAGP and SGP models are similar, but the performance of the SAGP model is more consistent across simulations (the upper quartile of SAGP with $m=15$ is considerably smaller than the one of SGP with $m=15$).
+For $m=15$, the median RMSEs in the SAGP and SGP models are similar, but the performance of the SAGP model is more consistent across simulations (the upper quartile of SAGP with $m=15$ is considerably smaller than the one of SGP with $m=15$).
 With the considered configuration of the parameters, the BART model performs slightly better than the SAGP model with $m=5$, but worse than the SAGP model with $m=10$ and $m=15$.
 The coverage of the 95$\%$ PIs is close to the nominal level for all the methods except for BART.
 The PIs of the SAGP model appear to be slightly too narrow, as most of the coverages are a little lower than .95.
 SGP and GP models show coverages perfectly matching the nominal value.
 However, the BART model produces overly wide PIs, as the median coverage is 100$\%$.

-The ranking of the methods in terms of interval score is similar to the one based on the MSE.
+The ranking of the methods in terms of interval score is similar to the one based on the RMSE.
 Again, better performances are attained by SAGP and SGP models with larger values of $m$.
 The SAGP models with $m=10$ and $m=15$ perform better than all the other methods, except for the full GP model.